Ameer2750/logarchive/README.md

 A simple Bash script to compress and archive logs (or any directory/file) into a timestamped `.tar.gz` file.
 Perfect for system administrators and DevOps engineers who need to quickly package logs for backup or sharing.
+This project is part of the roadmap.sh DevOps Projects.

 ---